WorkflowConversion/CTDConverter/galaxy/README.md

 ### Macros

-Galaxy supports the use of macros via a `macros.xml` file (`CTD2Galaxy` provides a sample macros file in [macros.xml]).
+Galaxy supports the use of macros via a `macros.xml` file (we provide a sample macros file in [macros.xml]).
 Instead of repeating sections, macros can be used and expanded.
 If you want fine control over the macros, you can use the `-m` / `--macros` parameter to provide your own macros file.

 Please note that the used macros file **must** be copied to your Galaxy installation on the same location in which you place the generated *ToolConfig* files, otherwise Galaxy will not be able to parse the generated *ToolConfig* files!

 ### One input, one Output

-In its simplest form, `CTD2Galaxy` takes an input CTD file and generates an output Galaxy *ToolConfig* file.
-The following use of `CTD2Galaxy`:
+In its simplest form, the converter takes an input CTD file and generates an output Galaxy *ToolConfig* file.
+The following usage of `generator.py`:

     $ python generator.py -i /data/sample_input.ctd -o /data/sample_output.xml